Man with laptop infront of city scape

 Dollars icon

-Provided we have all the right information, over 80% of all eligible claims are paid within 48 hours.6
+Claiming should be simple.
+Provided we have the right information, over 80% of all eligible claims are reimbursed within 48 hours6.
+Not only that, if we have pre-approved your claim we will settle the bill with your medical provider directly.

 Icon document